google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ## Browser support

-The Geolocation API is now supported in the majority of browsers, but it's a good practice to always check for support before you do anything.
+The majority of browsers now support the Geolocation API but it's a good practice to always check for support before you do anything.

 You can easily check for compatibility by testing for the presence of the